 SPG American Express

 If you’d rather earn free hotel stays over airline miles, Starwood Hotels offers its own credit card for their 11 hotel brands around the world.
-UK residents can apply for the SPG American Express card, earning a 1-night stay right off the bat with 10,000 points upfront.
+U.K. residents can apply for the SPG American Express card, earning a one-night stay right off the bat with 10,000 points upfront.

 Not only can you earn points by spending on everyday purchases, but your purchases at SPG and Marriott Rewards® hotels will earn double points through the end of 2019.
 Even if you do feel like redeeming points for flights instead, it’s possible to redeem them for flights on 150 different airlines or even transfer them to a corresponding frequent flyer program.

 With one of the lowest variable APR’s (18.9%) for a travel rewards card in the UK, the Hilton Honors Platinum Visa® is a top pick.
 You need only spend £750 in the first three months to get your first reward — a free night certificate for any participating Hilton Hotel worldwide.

 All purchases earn two points per £1, with those made at Hilton properties earning a whopping three points in addition to base points.
 Essentially, this card offers the best bang for your buck, whether you’re a big spender or not.

 Although this card has a £140 annual fee, its benefits are plentiful and worth it if you don’t carry a balance.
 With 20,000 rewards points upfront, if you spend £2,000 in your first three months, you’ll have enough for at least a return flight to London from over 100 destinations.

 As a Preferred Rewards Gold Card member you have access to exclusive airport lounges, with two free visits per year.
 You’ll also get exclusive invites for special events and ticket presales not available to the general public.
 Membership points don’t expire and you’ll also have the option of hotel credits and upgrades with The Hotel Collection.